Missed the 2016 FBAR Filing Deadline? Streamlined Disclosure can Help Correct FBAR Noncompliance

 CPA Ted Kleinman is dedicated to helping expats and American taxpayers with significant overseas accounts assets with their international tax obligations.
 Ted and US Tax Help can assist individuals with maintaining compliance with the U.S. Tax Code.
-To schedule a free, no-obligation consultation call US Tax Help at (541) 923-0903 today or contact us online.
+To schedule a consultation call US Tax Help at (541) 923-0903 today or contact us online.

 How Was I Supposed to File the 2016 FBAR?

 The 2016 FBAR was supposed to be filed by June 30, 2016.
 The form could only be filed electronically on FinCEN Form 114 and through the Bank Secrecy Act e-portal.
 The FBAR is a legal document that is submitted to the U.S. government under the penalty of perjury.
 If you have already filed your FBAR, you are compliant with the U.S. Tax Code.

 If you haven’t already filed your FBAR, you are unfortunately in violation of the U.S. Tax Code and are subject to penalties.
 Many people wonder if they could have filed an extension to gain more time to file.
 However, no extension of time to file was available for the 2016 FBAR.
 It is important to note that the FBAR filing obligation for 2017 will have an extension available.
 Furthermore, next year’s FBAR will also contain automatic relief for taxpayers who are first-time filers.